nodejs-projects-kenanhancer/Express-React-demo/README.md

 To verify your React app, in your browser, navigate to http://localhost:3000/

+- C for Create: HTTP POST
+- R for Read: HTTP GET
+- U for Update: HTTP PUT
+- D for Delete: HTTP DELETE

 ## Creating Express App

 Run the following commands in your terminal.